Ukraine in emergency talks with EU neighbours on gas imports

 Yatseniuk has called the price increases unacceptable and warned that he also expects Moscow to increase pressure on Kiev by limiting supplies.
 Russia has frequently used energy as a political weapon in dealing with its neighbours, and European customers are concerned it might again cut off deliveries.

-In Washington, the White House said that U.S. Vice President Joe Biden spoke to Yatseniuk by telephone on Friday.
-The White House said in a statement that Biden "emphasized the importance of improving Ukraine's energy security and pledged to work closely with Ukraine and other countries across Europe to ensure that no country can use energy as a political weapon."

-Independent energy analyst Valentin Zemlyansky said: "At this price for gas, Ukraine will most likely continue to import and ratchet up its debt.
-It will happen until either side decides to go to arbitration or Russia decides to cut off deliveries of gas to Ukraine."
+"At this price for gas, Ukraine will most likely continue to import and ratchet up its debt.
+It will happen until either side decides to go to arbitration or Russia decides to cut off deliveries of gas to Ukraine," said independent energy analyst Valentin Zemlyansky.

 "If it goes to the court, we could expect a very long ordeal, but if Gazprom cuts supplies, Ukraine will take gas from volumes intended for European consumers," he said.